tksh164/NdisEtl2Pcap/README.md

 ## Capture network trace using the netsh command

 You can create a network trace etl file using the netsh trace command.
-From Windows 7/Windows Server 2008 R2, the netsh command has trace sub-command.
+Since Windows 7/Windows Server 2008 R2, the netsh command has trace sub-command.
 [Details are here](https://docs.microsoft.com/en-us/windows/desktop/ndf/network-tracing-in-windows-7).

 Example: